Calgary: Early history

 In 1877, the First Nations ceded title to the Fort Calgary region through Treaty 7.

 In 1881 the federal government began to offer leases for cattle ranching in Alberta (up to 100000 acre for one cent per acre per year) under the Dominion Lands Act, which became a catalyst for immigration to the settlement.
 The I. G. Baker Company drove the first herd of cattle to the region in the same year for the Cochrane area by order of Major James Walker.

-The Canadian Pacific Railway (CPR) reached the area in August 1883 and constructed a railway station on the CPR-owned Section 15, neighbouring the townsite across the Elbow River to the east on Section 14.
+The Canadian Pacific Railway (CPR) reached the area on August 15, 1883, and constructed a railway station on the CPR-owned Section 15, neighbouring the townsite across the Elbow River to the east on Section 14.
 The difficulty in crossing the river and the CPR's efforts to persuade residents resulted in the core of the Calgary townsite moving onto Section 15, with the fate of the old townsite sealed when the post office was anonymously moved across the icy Elbow River during the night.
 The CPR subdivided Section 15 and began selling lots surrounding the station, $450 for corner lots and $350 for all others; and pioneer Felix McHugh constructed the first private building on the site.
 Earlier in the decade it was not expected that the railway would pass near Calgary; instead, the preferred route put forward by people concerned with the young nation's defence was passing near Edmonton and through the Yellowhead Pass.
 However, in 1881 CPR changed the plans preferring the direct route through the prairies by way of Kicking Horse Pass.
 Along with the CPR, August 1883 brought Calgary the first edition of the Calgary Herald published on the 31st under the title The Calgary Herald, Mining and Ranche Advocate and General Advertiser by teacher Andrew M. Armour and printer Thomas B. Braden, a weekly newspaper with a subscription price of $1 per year.

-Over a century later, the CPR headquarters moved to Calgary from Montreal in 1996.
+Over a century later, the CPR headquarters moved to Calgary from Montreal, Quebec, in 1996.